Supreme Court agrees to decide whether Trump can be barred from holding office | KRDO

 The court scheduled oral arguments for February 8.

-Trump remains on the primary ballot as the lower-court ruling disqualifying him has been put on hold pending Supreme Court action.
-If the justices do conclude Trump is ineligible for public office, then any votes cast for him wouldn’t count.
+Trump remains on the ballot as the lower-court ruling disqualifying him has been put on hold pending Supreme Court action.

 The high court’s decision to hear the case puts the nine justices squarely in the middle of the 2024 election as voting starts in the early primary contests and represents the court’s most significant involvement in a presidential race since its highly consequential decision 23 years ago in Bush v.
 Gore.